MrsZk219/html_workplace/README.md

-This projects are a learning path.
+This projects are learning path.